cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/vef/index.rst

 VEF
 ===

-Initially introduced in [LM89]_, *Volume Element Finis* (Finite Volume Element) method is a variant of the standard finite element and finite volume methods.
+Initially introduced in [LM89]_, *Volume Element Finis -VEF-* (Finite Volume Element) method is a variant of the standard finite element and finite volume methods.
 The formalism developed in [E92]_ was subsequently used for the implementation of this method in the TRUST code.